cdapio/cdap/cdap-docs/examples-manual/source/examples/word-count.rst

 Word Count
 ==========

-A Cask Data Application Platform (CDAP) Example demonstrating Flows, Datasets and Services.
+A Cask Data Application Platform (CDAP) Example demonstrating flows, datasets and services.

 Overview
 ========

-This application receives words and sentences from a Stream and uses Flowlets in a Flow to process the sentences and store the results and statistics in Datasets.
+This application receives words and sentences from a stream and uses flowlets in a flow to process the sentences and store the results and statistics in datasets.

   - The ``wordStream`` receives sentences, one event at a time.
   - The ``splitter`` flowlet reads sentences from stream and splits them into words, writes global statistics of the